lwdl/lwdl/README.md

 ```
 We create a object named Person, within that Person Object, we set variables within the object.

-Variables being, a string, and a int.
+Variables being, a words, and a int.